 The College provides all students with access to first aid facilities at all campuses with numerous first aid staff throughout each campus.
 Dedicated first aid rooms are available at Coatbridge, Cumbernauld, Kirkintilloch and Motherwell campuses.
 Defibrillator units are also available at each campus.

-We expect all learners to attend all timetabled sessions where at all possible.
+We expect all learners to appropriately engage with their studies and attend all timetabled sessions where at all possible.
 This supports your progress through any programme or unit, and ensures that you do not miss key information.

-Bursary and EMA funding now require 100% attendance for any funding period.
-You are allowed a small number of self-authorised absences that do not count against the full attendance requirements.
-You must use the college processes to authorise any non-attendance.
+Students are responsible for ensuring they have adhered to the College Learner Attendance Policy before each fortnightly pay run.
+You are allowed a small number of self-authorised absences and must use the college processes to authorise any non-attendance.
 If you do have a particular issue and need to be absent, make sure you contact your lecturers, too, so you do not miss vital information.

 Click here for more information on what to do if absent.